samituohino/samituohino.github.io/_posts/2016-11-28-grand-literature-write-up-2.markdown

 Books about CI, CD, DevOps and the need for speed.

 ### Continuous Delivery: Reliable Software Releases Through Build, Test, and Deployment Automation

 *by Jez Humble, David Farley*

 Explains what it says on the tin.
 Recommended reading for any technologist.

+### The Learn Startup

+*by Eric Ries*

+Now I don't really care if you stumbled upon this blog post by accident or work in software engineering.
+I also don't like being told I should do something, but you should read this book.
+You, really really should.
+And then recommend everyone else read this book too.

+Basically it'll have advise on how to test and validate if your ideas are solid enough to build it properly.
+It'll also give inject your brain with a seed of thought: "What if we are only doing this because we have always been doing it like this?"
+Which, in turn, may or may not lead you to challenge *everything*.

+I take no responsibly if you pivot out of your relationship/move out of the country/quit your job/shut down your business if it goes wrong.

 ### Lean Enterprise

 *by Jez Humble, Joanne Molesky, Barry O'Reilly*

 There's another book called *The* Learn Enterprise which I haven't read.
 This piece, Lean Enterprise, is a continuation of The Lean Startup.
 Pretty much how to stay lean with scale.

+### Turn the Ship Around!
+A True Story of Turning Followers Into Leaders

+*by L. David Marquet*

+Excellent read about how a nuclear submarine commander got the crew go from worst to first.

 ### The Phoenix Project